New York State Policy Priorities

 In recent years, New York State has taken many positive steps towards maximizing access to, and participation in SNAP.
 Additional opportunities are available for the state to reduce hunger by increasing the number of eligible people who receive SNAP benefits through simplifying the application process, creating more efficiency across the state, and improving state-based outreach and education efforts.
 To this end, New York State should:

 Improve and expand state-level outreach and education efforts:

-- Expand the Nutrition Outreach and Education Program so that it can serve all New York State counties and provide additional services in high-need counties.
+- Increase funding for the Nutrition Outreach and Education Program by $2M so that it can serve all New York State counties and provide additional services in high-need counties.